Bhagya Vastu | Premium Astrology & Vastu Consultation

 Is vastu necessary for new house construction or can I ignore it? +

 Vastu is not mandatory, but it offers a logical planning framework aligned with good architectural practices like ventilation and sunlight.
+Many homeowners find that following vastu principles helps them make more thoughtful design decisions that improve comfort and functionality.

 What if my plot doesn't allow perfect directional alignment? +